KarelSchwab/blog/hashability.md

 ## Why hashability matters

 The real power of hashing comes into play when we work with *hash-based* collections such as sets and dictionaries.
-In these collections, items can be looked up using their hashes instead of iterrating over all the elements and checking each one individually.
+In these collections, items can be looked up using their hashes instead of iterating over all the elements and checking each one individually.
 Because we know the hash of an object we can fetch the object from a collection directly resulting in a *constant time `O(1)` lookup*.

-## Example and use case
+## Example: Making a Python class hashable

 Let's look at a hypothetical scenario where we want to keep track of books in a [Counter](https://karelschwab.com/blog/python-counter/).
 The issue is that we have multiple different bookstores entering book details into our database which leads to inconsistencies.
-For example, bookstore 1 creates a book entry entitled "The Hobbit" while bookstore 2 creates an entry for the same book called "The Hobbit - 75th Aniversary Edition".
+For example, bookstore 1 creates a book entry entitled "The Hobbit" while bookstore 2 creates an entry for the same book called "The Hobbit - 75th Anniversary Edition".

 Let's create our `Book` class where we will be storing the book information: